-Following is TREB’s market report for September 2012: Greater Toronto Area (GTA) REALTORS® reported 5,879 transactions through the TorontoMLS system in September 2012.
-The average selling price for these transactions was $503,662, representing an increase of more than 8.5 per cent compared to last year.
+Following is TREB’s market report for September 2013: The Greater Toronto Area REALTORS® reported 7,411 residential sales through the TorontoMLS system in September 2013, representing a 30 per cent increase compared to 5,687 transactions reported in September 2012.

 If you’re thinking of making a move and would like to know how I can help, feel free to contact me for more info.